 To help keep you up-to-date with the latest news and ideas from the industry, we have compiled the latest articles from industry leaders and corporate blogs.
 New content is pulled hourly from each blog's RSS feed.
 The article links will take you directly to the related blog.

 It’s time for our monthly roundup!
 If you’re looking for the same great articles the rest of the year, follow us on Twitter, Facebook, and Google+.
 Enjoy and let us know if we missed anything important in the comment section.
-Magento & eCommerce 6 Digital Transformation Tactics to Improve Mobile Conversion in 2019 – Digital… Continue reading →
+WordPress and WooCommerce Block Editor Now in Beta for WordPress Mobile Apps – “For… Continue reading →

 It’s time for our monthly roundup!
 If you’re looking for the same great articles the rest of the year, follow us on Twitter, Facebook, and Google+.
 Enjoy and let us know if we missed anything important in the comment section.
-WordPress and WooCommerce WordPress SEO: A Practical (and EASY) Guide – Even if you’re a… Continue reading →
+WordPress and WooCommerce WordPress sites under attack via zero-day in abandoned plugin – The zero-day… Continue reading →

 The Industry Buzz section is divided into three major sections, which is then subdivided into smaller sections.